ipfs/in-web-browsers/README.md

 #### ... in service worker

 - Live demo at [js.ipfs.io](https://js.ipfs.io)
-- Due to the way browser vendors maintain service worker lifecycle, js-ipfs instance should be run outside of Service Worker
+- Due to the way browser vendors maintain the service worker lifecycle, a `js-ipfs` instance should be run outside of service worker
 - Tracking related work in [in-web-browsers#55](https://github.com/ipfs/in-web-browsers/issues/55) and [ipfs-shipyard/service-worker-gateway](https://github.com/ipfs-shipyard/service-worker-gateway)

 ### Accessing the IPFS HTTP API